A fast algorithm for computing Bell polynomials based on index break-downs using prime factorization: Algorithms for computing Bell polynomials

+for ordinary Bell polynomials.
+Finally, Using the relation (\ref{9)}) leads to the similar identity (\ref{nbreakExp}) for exponential Bell polynomials as given in the statement of this theorem. \end{proof}

-In contrast to the second index break-down method discussed above, the presented computation method cannot be enhanced by reducing the first index of Bell polynomial in the general case.
-More precisely, a break-down of the Bell polynomial's first index is possible only for argument sequences with zero initial samples.
-In other words, if argument sequence of the Bell polynomial contains $n_0$ initial zeros, then some unnecessary computation cost can be further dismissed by making use of Theorem \ref{nthm}.
-In this case instead of using Algorithm (\ref{92}) to calculate $B_{n,k}(x)$, one can opt to compute the right hand side of (\ref{nbreakExp}) using the same technique.
-Let us denote the number of basic arithmetic operations needed to compute a Bell polynomial in this way by the generalized notation $Q'_{n_0}(n,k)$ where $Q'_{0}(n,k)=Q'(n,k)$.
-It can be shown that
+If the argument sequence of Bell polynomial contains $n_0$ initial zeros, then some unnecessary calculations can be avoided based on Lemma~\ref{nthm}.
+In this case instead of using Algorithm~2 to calculate $B_{n,k}(x)$, one can opt to compute the right hand side of (\ref{nbreakExp}) using the same technique.
+This results in the most general and the most efficient algorithm, which exploits reductions in both indexes.
+Suppose that $x$ is a sequence such that $x_n=0$ for $n \leq n_0$ where $n_0 \geq 0$ and the second index $k$ can be factorized as (\ref{91.9}).
+Then Bell polynomial $B_{n,k}(x)$ can be computed using the following algorithm: \paragraph{Algorithm 3}

+In the above algorithm, $y_l=0$ is assumed to hold for all $l\leq 0$.
+Therefore, the last line in (\ref{GenAl}) indicates that $B_{n,k}(x)=0$ holds for all $x$ when $n\leq kn_0$.
+In this trivial case, $B_{n,k}(x)$ is immediately obtained and there is no need to run Algorithm~3.
+Otherwise, let us denote the number of basic arithmetic operations needed in Algorithm~3~(\ref{GenAl}) to compute the Bell polynomial $B_{n,k}(x)$ by the generalized notation $Q^{(3)}_{n,k,n_0}$.
+There holds:

+which means that no improvement is possible over Algorithm~2 when $n_0=0$.
+In contrast, as stated in the following proposition, the computation complexity can be significantly improved in the general case, \emph{i.e.} when $n_0\geq 0$.